 - Bluetooth 4.1

-As a streaming device, the second-gen Fire TV Stick (first launched in 2017, updated here in 2019 with tweaked remote) is similar to the 2016 original - albeit a touch more powerful.
+As a streaming device, the second-gen Fire TV Stick (which first launched in 2017, then again in 2019 with a tweaked remote - the latter reviewed here) is similar to the original (which launched in 2016) - albeit a touch more powerful.
 It has a quad-core processor, which keeps things moving quickly when scrolling through menus and starting content.
 It also has dual-band Wi-Fi (802.11ac) for stable, strong wireless connectivity.

-There's no wired internet here, but that's not why this Stick can't stream 4K.
+There's no wired internet via Ethernet here, but that's not why this Stick can't stream 4K.
 It's because Amazon provides the choice between two devices: this one, at 1080p resolution; and the 4K version, at 2160p resolution (where available).
-There's also the larger Fire TV set-top box with 4K.
+There's also the larger Fire TV Cube.

 What's it like to use?

-The Fire Stick sports the same user interface (UI) as its bigger brother Fire TV set-top box.
+The Fire TV Stick sports the same user interface (UI) as any other Fire TV device.
 That means content is integrated into the experience, with big, graphical embellishments pushing shows and movies front and centre.